-Kenya will hold their national GHD celebration in Busia this year.
-Burundi will be holding various televised or radio-broadcast panel discussions lead by key ministries and UNICEF.
-Eritrea’s mass media campaign will be translated into all 9 local languages and they will also hold information sessions for media personnel.
+Kenya will hold their national GHD celebration in Busia.
+Burundi will have various televised or radio-broadcast panel discussions led by key ministries and UNICEF.
+In Eritrea, a mass media campaign will be translated into all 9 local languages.
 In advance of the day Ethiopia has been preparing the ground with information sessions for decision-makers at all levels of government, media and religious leaders.

-In Malawi, GHD will be “more than just a day” with the launch of a three-month intensive HWWS campaign aimed at Community-Based Child Care centres.
-Also in Uganda GHD will help build towards the longer term behavioural change programming with the official launch of the national Handwashing with Soap Campaign in 29 of the country's 111 districts.
-A national launch is set to take place next week with the possible presence of the First Lady of Uganda, who is also a National Champion for Sanitation.
+In Malawi, GHD will be “more than just a day” with the launch of a three-month intensive HWWS campaign aimed at community-based child care centres.
+In Uganda GHD will help build towards the longer term behavioural change programming with the official launch of the national Handwashing with Soap Campaign in 29 of the country's 111 districts.

 Global Handwashing Day